lnnrtwttkhn/fair-teaching-proposal/_project-description.md

 In addition, we will offer lecturers at the home institution (Institute of Psychology at University of Hamburg) with opportunities to learn about both Quarto and Git, with a specific focus on creating open educational resources.
 This will allow lecturers to implement this approach in their own teaching.
 Finally, we will document and evaluate the approach, also collecting feedback from both students and teachers.
-This documentation will result in a set of concrete recommendations in the implementation of FAIR and reproducible teaching materials for re-use by other teachers, lecturers and research institutions.
+This documentation will result in a set of concrete recommendations in the implementation of FAIR and reproducible teaching materials for reuse by other teachers, lecturers and research institutions.